minedelve/mytril/docs/styles/display/+page.md

 # Managing display styles with Mytril {#display-styles}

-Mytril provides developers with an extensive set of CSS classes to control the display properties of elements.
+Mytril provides you with an extensive set of CSS classes to control the display properties of elements.
 These predefined classes cover all the common CSS display options, making it easier to build responsive and adaptable layouts with minimal code.

 ### Predefined display classes in Mytril